lalyre/lottery-facility/README.md

 **Description**<br>

-This script takes an input file `file` containing one combination per line, combinations written with items of the `global` alphabet, and returns the difference between the global alphabet and the combination.<br>
+This script takes an input file `file` containing one combination per line, combinations written with items of the `global` alphabet, and returns the difference between the global alphabet and each combination.<br>
 The `global` alphabet can be declared either with `globalnum` or `globalfile` parameters.<br>

 **Exemple**<br>